Anthropology is Necessary

 Getting cited by David Brooks does not make a study socially relevant

-When I read through studies David Brooks features, such as Social Science Palooza II, my usual response is, “who cares?”
+When I read through studies David Brooks features, such as the 2011 Social Science Palooza II, my usual response is, “who cares?”
 Some of them seem interesting, but I end up skimming along.
-It is true Brooks has been on a kick to show the social side of human behavior, including his May 2011 Nice Guys Finish First, but that’s an ancient anthropological point (see the section Evolution and Natural Selection, Anthropologically).
+It is true Brooks went on a kick to show the social side of human behavior, including his Nice Guys Finish First.
+But that’s an ancient anthropological point–see the section Evolution and Natural Selection, Anthropologically).